-Our board of directors has adopted a dividend policy to pay a regular quarterly dividend of \$0.425 per share on our common and subordinated shares throughout the period of the delivery of our initial contracted fleet of 23 vessels.
+Our board of directors has adopted a dividend policy to pay a regular quarterly dividend of \$0.425 per share on our common and subordinated shares while reinvesting a portion of our operating cash flow in our business.
+We intend to pay dividends on a quarterly basis.
 Declaration and payment of dividends is at the discretion of our board of directors and there can be no assurance we will not reduce or eliminate our dividend.

-We estimate that throughout the period of the delivery of our initial contracted fleet, we will pay aggregate dividends approximately equal to our operating cash flow (which includes a deduction for drydocking costs and other expenses pursuant to our management agreement).
-Our board of directors will assess when we will have sufficient operating cash flow in order to retain a portion of our cash for reinvestment in our business.

-As we complete the acquisition of our initial contracted fleet and achieve a more balanced capital structure, we expect our operating cash flow per share to increase, which will allow us to retain a portion of our cash flow for reinvestment in our business while continuing to pay our regular quarterly dividends.
+We currently pay aggregate dividends approximately equal to our operating cash flow surplus (which includes a deduction for drydocking costs and other expenses pursuant to our management agreement).
+At September 30, 2006 the amount of operating cash flow surplus was \$29.0 million.
+As we continue to take delivery of the vessels that we have contracted to purchase and begin operating the 4800 TEU secondhand vessels that are scheduled to be delivered between November 1, 2006 and December 31, 2006, our operating cash flow will increase, which will enable us to retain a portion of our cash flow for reinvestment in our business while continuing to pay quarterly dividends.
 Retained cash flow may be used, among other things, to fund vessel or fleet acquisitions, other capital expenditures and debt repayments, as determined by our board of directors.
 Our dividend policy reflects our judgment that by retaining a portion of our cash flow in our business, we will be able to provide better value to our shareholders by enhancing our longer term dividend paying capacity.
-It is our goal to grow our dividend through accretive acquisitions of additional vessels beyond our contracted fleet.
-There can be no assurance that we will be successful in meeting our goal.
+Once we have reasonable assurance that we are retaining adequate funds from operations to maintain our capital base over the long-term and as we make additional accretive acquisitions, our goal is to increase our quarterly dividend.
+We cannot provide you with any assurances that our dividend will be increased or that we will even be able to maintain our current dividend.